-The Big Reason So Many Women Struggle To Stick To Their Diets
+The Big Reason So Many Women Struggle To Stick To Their Diet

-Though it might seem strange to start this topic with the second half of the menstrual cycle, it’s these two weeks which trip up most women when it comes to their diets.
+Though it might seem strange to start this topic with the second half of the menstrual cycle, it’s these two weeks which trip up most women when it comes to their diet.

 The Second Two Weeks

 During the second phase of the menstrual cycle, women are likely to experience an increase in their Basal metabolic rate (BMR) of 100-300 calories.
 That’s the equivalent of a Quest protein bar (160-200 calories) and 200 grams of apple (104 calories).

 And whilst this might seem great for fat loss at first, ignoring this increased demand for energy can prove detrimental to women who are seeking to stay in a calorie deficit.
 And this is where many diets get it very wrong.
 By not accounting for the extra caloric requirement during this period of the menstrual cycle, women are put under even more pressure on top of their already heightened hunger signals, which often result a person binging.

 This is why going onto a maintenance level of calorie intake during this time of the menstrual cycle can be extremely beneficial.
 Not only does ‘maintenance calories’ help reduce already heightened craving and huger signals, but the natural increase in BMR is likely to keep the female in a desirable caloric deficit without it becoming too difficult to manage.

 Once again, this is something men do not need to account for, as their physiology does not experience such drastic changes from week to week or even month to month.
 However, as you can see, when it comes to diet and exercise, women need to plan and adapt a lot more to succeed in their goals as they are working with what can be seen to be 4 different physiologies all within a 4 weekly cycle.